-Katie McDonald is the property writer for Business News.
-Katie joined the team in 2016, covering the community and arts, education and science sectors before taking on the property round in 2017.
+Katie McDonald is the property writer for Business News and joined the team in 2016.
 At the 2017 WA State Media Awards Katie was a finalist for the Best Cadet/New Journalist award and took out the top prize for the Best Culture and Arts Report, which she also won in 2018.
-Katie completed a bachelor of commerce at the University of Western Australia in 2015 with a double major in marketing and english studies.
+At the start of 2020 Katie returned to the Business News team after a stint in copywriting.
+Katie completed a Bachelor of Commerce at the University of Western Australia in 2015 with a double major in marketing and english studies.